 Automate the Boring Stuff

 One advantage we have today, that wasn’t available just 30 years ago, is business software.
 Computers have become an integral part of every industry, no matter how seemingly detached from technology it might seem.
 You can do a lot with modern business software, including taking care of the payroll and recruitment.
 You can get niche software that will automatically generate job sheets, thus optimizing your daily operations.
-The sheer amount of available solutions is colossal.
+The sheer number of solutions that are available is colossal.

 Set Attainable Goals